-The Wimberley MH-100 MonoGimbal is designed primarily as a gimbal for your monopod, although as I’ll demonstrate later in this review, you can actually expand that usage to even bigger things, too.
+The Wimberley MonoGimbal is designed primarily as a gimbal for your monopod, although as I’ll demonstrate later in this review, you can expand that usage to even bigger things, too.
 What’s cool about this monopod head is that it looks and operates absolutely nothing like any other monopod head on the market right now, though I don’t doubt there will be copycat products at some point… I’m looking at you, Leofoto.

 Holding the camera is a viable solution, and it has been for many years.
 That’s why a quick search on B&H for the term “monopod head” will turn up at least twenty different monopod heads that all look almost identical in design to the Acratech or RRS ones pictured above.
 But it turns out that there was a better solution all along, and the Wimberley MonoGimbal is it.

 Another benefit of this design over the traditional monopod head design is that the MonoGimbal locking knob also offers a degree of friction control on the fore/aft tilt.
-Anyone who used a traditional monopod head, even the pricey Really Right Stuff one, will know that the locking knob on those heads feels much more like an on/off switch.
+Anyone who used a conventional monopod head, even the pricey Really Right Stuff one, will know that the locking knob on those heads feels much more like an on/off switch.
 Not so with the MonoGimbal, which gives you some adjustable rotational friction instead.

 Attaching the MH-100 MonoGimbal to your monopod

 The base of the head is also an Arca dovetail itself, so another alternative is to put an Arca quick-release clamp on the top of your monopod and then clamp the MonoGimbal into that.
 The benefit of this setup is that the head can be removed quickly and put in your bag to prevent damage, or you could remove it and clamp things directly to the monopod when you feel the gimbal is not necessary.
-At the moment I have mine attached directly, but I’m considering going to a quick-release solution soon for protective purposes.
+At the moment, I have mine attached directly, but I’m considering going to a quick-release solution soon for protective purposes.

 A word of warning, though.
 If you do experiment with this setup, you need to be very careful, and I would recommend having a hand on the tripod at all times.
-If you rotate the ball head on its pan base, with the lens hanging off the side on the MonoGimbal.
-In that case, you will alternately go through angles where the setup is very stable when the camera is directly above an outstretched tripod leg, and then considerably less stable when it is between two tripod legs.
+Suppose you rotate the ball head on its pan base, with the lens hanging off the side on the MonoGimbal.
+In that case, you will alternately go through angles where the setup is very stable when the camera is directly above an outstretched tripod leg and then considerably less stable when it is between two tripod legs.

 Where to Buy